cjacker/opensource-toolchain-bouffalo-lab/m1s_linux_firmware/README.md

-# Linux firmware for M1S Dock
+# Linux firmware for Sipeed M1S Dock
 This is default Linux firmware for Sipeed M1S Dock.

 And I didn't find a way to program two "low_load" firmwares from command line, `bflb-mcu-tool` always erase and re-write bootinfo when programming second firmware.
 I keep 2 correct log files 'log.mcu' and 'log.iot' here, these log files it copy from BLDevCube.